jgcoding2020/Programs-in-C-plus-plus/README.md

 # C and C++ programs
-These programs were written in the spring of 2021 using the C and C++ programming language.
+Programs I wrote in the spring of 2021 while learning C++.